tillkolter/aeternity-notes/README.md

 ### Public Websocket port, Webserver configuration, CORS Headers?
 If I understand the concept right, the websockets are not supposed to be exposed to the web in the future?
 Anyway, for development purposes it is important to be able to talk to an oracle via the browser in my opinion.
 Everyone who wants to build web clients for the oracles, has to set up an Nginx/Apache proxy that provides valid CORS headers and expose the Websocket port.
 It would be nice if we could have a starter setup for our users and the internal developers.

 ### What are the lower boundary points for the delta TTLs specifications?

 Is the mining block time the starting point for the delta or the block time of the broadcasting node?
 It seemed to me, that sometimes I received almost instantly ttl expirations errors and sometimes the query/response pairs seemed to live even longer than expected.

-# The questions below are rewritten above--please check the point is still adequately made.

-### How can we get access to the transaction hash for an oracle registration?

-Increased mining block height should not be taken as a proof that an oracle has been successfully registered.
-The transaction could either fail or even not be mined yet due to network congestions.
-How I understand it, that means, that the registering account needs to keep track of the TX hash or an id to make sure, that the oracle *really* has been registered.

-### Should we consider a minimum amount of mined blocks before an oracle answer is accepted to be `true`?

-Would it make sense to freeze an answer to make sure, that malicious node dont broadcast false answers?

 ### How are oracle providers meant to be implemented?